KevinIssaDev/Cryptalyst/README.md

 Cryptalyst is a user-friendly GUI application designed to assist in the analysis of ransomware-encrypted files.
 It provides a visual comparison between original and encrypted files, helping security researchers and analysts understand the encryption patterns and characteristics of various ransomware strains.

+**Note**: This project is currently a work in progress and is in its early stages of development.

 ## How It Works